 Are you concerned about Legionella infecting your water systems?
 Do you have any plans to keep your care home safe from this health risk?
-In this article, you’ll find out how to protect your care home from Legionella.
+In this article, you’ll find out how to protect your care home with Legionella testing kits

 Health Risks Care Home Residents Faced

 Many of UK’s elderly care home residents suffer from various health and medical ailments.
-Their weaker immune systems make them vulnerable to various lung-related diseases.
+Their weaker immune systems make them much more vulnerable to various lung-related diseases.
 These include Legionnaires’ Disease and Pontiac Disease.

 As homeowner or administrator, it’s your responsibility to minimise such things from happening.
 One of the things you need to look out for is the bacterium called Legionella.
-This is the strain that’s responsible for the Legionnaires and Pontiac Disease.
-These two respiratory diseases are not common but they are potentially fatal to the elderly.
-In addition, the law requires you to make sure that the water system is safe.
+This is the strain that’s responsible for both Legionnaires and Pontiac Disease.
+Legionnaires’ Disease has a overall 10% fatality rate.
+In care homes where the occupants are high risk, the likelihood of dying from the disease rises to more than 25%.

-HSE is responsible for regulations related to Legionella testing.
+HSE is responsible for regulations related to Legionella risk.
 In particular, HSG274 Part 2 lists all the responsibilities of landlords and business owners.
-While you don’t have to conduct Legionella tests, you’re required to conduct a risk assessment.
-The best way to do that is to monitor your water systems for bacteria.
-This includes the use of a water testing kit.

 - A water system is treated with biocides, stored or distributed at lower temperatures.